slouc/concurrency-in-scala-with-ce/README.md

 ```
 def asyncFetchUser(fetchResult: Future[User])(callback: Try[User] => Unit): Unit =
   fetchResult.onComplete(callback)
 ```

 We can say that `onComplete` is a method for providing a *description* (or a model) of some asynchronous process by translating it across the asynchronous boundary to our synchronous code.

 So finally, what `Async` gives us is a method from such a description to an effect type `F`, in our case `IO`.
-We could therefore explain the signature of `async` with the following simplification in pseudocode:
+We could therefore explain the signature of `async` with the following simplification:

 ```
 def async[A](k: (Either[Throwable, A] => Unit) => Unit): F[A]
 ```
-which translates to
+translates to
 ```
 def async[A](k: Callback => Unit): F[A]
 ```